-Meat and poultry facilities that are NOT eligible for the Federal Grant of Inspection Project type include:
+Meat and poultry facilities that are NOT eligible to apply for the Federal Grant of Inspection Project type include:

-- Those that are currently Federally-inspected. - Those that only process non-amenable species.
+- Those that are currently Federally-inspected (i.e. already have a Grant of Inspection) or become a Federally-inspected establishment prior to the grant application deadline. - Those that only process non-amenable species.